What's the Appeal of Mirror Sex?

 Remembering not only how you felt but also how you looked in the act of receiving pleasure helps you mentally believe and accept that you are deserving of pleasure, she added.

-Adding sizzle to your sex life with mirror sex
+Adding sizzle to your sex life with a sexual mirror

 Incorporating mirror sex in your own space is a sure way to spice up your sex life.
 And it's best to get a full-length mirror if possible so you can enjoy a full view of everything.